mainwp/mainwp/readme.txt

 == Changelog ==

+= 1.2 =
+* Added Tooltips on server information page
+* Added auto save login after successful test
+* Added Additional tweaks for less Backup timeouts
+* Added new option to enable more IO instead of memory aproach for Backups
+* Fixed Dropbox error when directory ends with space
+* Fixed "current running" that is stuck (not continuing backups)
+* Fixed deprecated theme calls
+* Fixed contacting disconnected child sites
+* Fixed non https on https host for extensions
+* Fixed issues with self signed SSL certificates (added option in Advanced section)
+* Removed possibility to query disconnected childs
+* Removed link to Google url for jquery to prevent possible tracking
+* Removed old code references

 = 1.1 =
-* Added: Option to automatically exclude common backup locations from Backups
+* Added Option to automatically exclude common backup locations from Backups
-* Added: Option to automatically exclude common cache locations from Backups
+* Added Option to automatically exclude common cache locations from Backups
-* Added: Option to automatically exclude non-WordPress folders from Backups
+* Added Option to automatically exclude non-WordPress folders from Backups
-* Added: Option to automatically exclude Zip Archives from Backups
+* Added Option to automatically exclude Zip Archives from Backups
-* Added: Several new subtasks to increase performance and reduce timeouts on Backups
+* Added Several new subtasks to increase performance and reduce timeouts on Backups
-* Added: New Hooks for Extensions
+* Added New Hooks for Extensions
-* Fixed: Backups allowing special characters that caused backups to fail
+* Fixed Backups allowing special characters that caused backups to fail
-* Fixed: Text on Backup popup
+* Fixed Text on Backup popup
-* Fixed: Issue in how categories tree displayed
+* Fixed Issue in how categories tree displayed
-* Fixed: Exclude folders and categories duplicated in select list when selecting child sites fast
+* Fixed Exclude folders and categories duplicated in select list when selecting child sites fast
-* Fixed: Error on first install that occurred on some Dashboards
+* Fixed Error on first install that occurred on some Dashboards
-* Fixed: Issue where the upper sync button did not activate when there are posts/pages with html tags in title
+* Fixed Issue where the upper sync button did not activate when there are posts/pages with html tags in title
 * Additional CSS and Cosmetic Tweaks

 = 1.0.9.1 =